Log In to Your Drupal site

 Now that you’re logged in to Drupal, you’ll see the toolbar at the top of every page on your site.
 If you don't see the toolbar, you are likely not logged in.

-The ID lets you know you’re logged in to the site.
 If you click your CWRU ID, a set of options will appear on the left-hand side of the toolbar: View Profile, Edit Profile and Log Out.
 The arrow allows you to toggle the menu bar from the top of the screen to the side of the screen.
 To get back to the editing options from your CWRU ID settings, click the Manage option on the left-hand side of the toolbar.

 The Content Overview Page

 To access the content menus on your site, select the Manage menu in the toolbar.

-Clicking on Content takes you to the Content Overview.
+Clicking on Content takes you to the Content Overview page.
 This is where you’ll be able to see all of the pages on your site.